psalaets/excel-formula-ast/README.md

 }
 ```

-For any node type Foo, `enterFoo()` is called when the visitor gets to a Foo node. `exitFoo()` is called when the visitor has visited all of the Foo's children (if any) and is leaving the Foo.
+For any node type Foo

+- `enterFoo()` is called when the visitor gets to a Foo node.
+- `exitFoo()` is called when the visitor has visited all of the Foo's child nodes (if any) and is leaving the Foo.

 ## Node Types